The small Sherlock Holmes Museum in Meiringen near the Reichenbach waterfalls is dedicated to the world’s most famous fictional detective.

 Meiringen in the Haslital near Interlaken in Switzerland has been a pilgrimage site for Sherlock Holmes fans ever since Sir Arthur Conan Doyle killed off the famous fictional detective at the nearby Reichenbach Waterfalls.
 A small museum with Holmes-related objects and a model of the living room of 221b Baker Street are the main attractions in town for most foreign visitors.
-The nearby Reichenbach Falls are worth visiting for its sheer beauty and the views too.
+The nearby Reichenbach Falls are worth visiting for their sheer beauty and views.
 The Aare Gorge is also a top sight near Meiring and the entrance to the Haslital.
+The Golden Pass Line railways from Montreux on Lake Geneva via Interlaken to Lucerne is an interesting way to travel to this beautiful part of Switzerland.

 The Sherlock Holmes Museum in Meiringen, Switzerland

-The small Sherlock Holmes Museum on Conan Doyle Place in the heart of the small town Meiringen is dedicated to the memory of the world’s most famous fictional detective (although for some visitors he is very much real).
-The small museum – it is tiny – is located inside the English church and especially its basement.
+The small Sherlock Holmes Museum on Conan Doyle Place in the heart of the small town of Meiringen in a beautiful part of Switzerland is dedicated to the memory of the world’s most famous fictional detective (although for some visitors he is very much real).
+The small museum – it really is tiny – is located inside the English church and especially its basement.

 Much is also made of the life of Dr Watson with exhibits of rugby shirts from his school, military uniforms, and other paraphernalia.

-The highlight of the visit is the construction of the living room of Sherlock Holmes in 221b Baker Street.
+The highlight of the visit is the construction of the living room of Sherlock Holmes at 221b Baker Street in London.
 Care has been taken to include anything ever mentioned about the room in any Sherlock Holmes story while other elements are typical of such London lodgings at the end of the Victorian era.

 Visiting the Sherlock Holmes Museum in Meiringen

-The Sherlock Holmes Museum is open from May to mid-October on Tuesday to Sunday from 1:30 to 6 pm.
-In winter (December to April), the museum is only open on Wednesday and Sunday from 4:30 to 6 pm.
+The Sherlock Holmes Museum is open from May to October daily from 13:00 to 17:30.
+In winter (December to April), the museum is usually only open on Wednesday and Sunday from 4:30 to 6 pm.

 The Sherlock Holmes Museum in Lucens near Lausanne